 We use the internet so much that we quite literally, can’t live without it.

-Anyway, net neutrality is the reason we have such freedom and flexibility on the internet.
-It’s the reason we don’t pay more for Hulu than we do for Google.
+Net neutrality is the reason we have such freedom and flexibility on the internet.
 It’s the reason we have access to a world of content that other countries don’t have access to.

 Essentially, net neutrality means that service providers can’t discriminate or play with data based on user preferences.